 Let’s talk more about atomic structure.
 The center of an atom is called the nucleus and is made up of both protons and neutrons.
 This part of the atom is able to determine a wide range of properties, such as the atomic number and atomic mass.

-The atomic number of an element is found through the number of protons present in the nucleus.
+The number of protons present in the nucleus determines the atomic number of an element.
 Example: carbon has 6 protons in its nucleus, making it also the sixth element in the periodic table.

 How to find the Atomic Mass

 The easiest way to find the atomic mass of an element, is to look on the periodic table.
-The atomic mass can also be calculated by adding the number of neutrons and protons.
+You can calculate the atomic mass by adding the number of neutrons and protons in the atom.
 This is due to electrons having a really small mass, therefore not significantly contributing to the atomic mass.
 Example: An oxygen atom containing 8 protons and 8 neutrons, has an atomic mass of 16 amu (protons and neutrons have a mass of approximately 1 amu).
 You can also calculate the average atomic mass, known as the atomic weight, if you know the abundance of each isotope.

 The electron shells are located on the outermost region of an atom surrounding the nucleus.
-This region contains only electrons and is able to determine the net charge of an atom.
+This region contains only electrons, then it is able to determine the net charge of an atom.

 The net charge of an atom is determined by the difference in the total number of electrons and protons.
 If an atom contains more protons than electrons, the net charge is positive and vice versa.
 Example: An atom containing 5 protons and 3 electrons, has a +2 net charge.

 For more help, view our interactive video explaining atomic structure in an easy to understand way!!